meltoner/agrofelis/components/vehicle-steering/readme.md

 ![Steering system sub elements](_figures/vehicle-steering-02-steering2.png)

-More specifically, the diagram illustrate the following elements.
+More specifically, the diagram illustrates the following elements.

-- 1. The feedback mechanism, enabling to monitor the actual position of the wheel.
+1. The feedback mechanism, enabling to monitor the actual position of the wheel.
-- 2. The linear actuators mounting into the steering plate and the forks lever.
+2. The linear actuators mounting into the steering plate and the forks lever.
-- 3. The steering plate providing fixed points to the linear actuators to turn the wheels.
+3. The steering plate providing fixed points to the linear actuators to turn the wheels.
-- 4. The custom PCB shield hosting the actuators drivers, current sensors and sensor inputs.
+4. The custom PCB shield hosting the actuators drivers, current sensors and sensor inputs.
-- 5. The Arduino mega micro-controller processing the related signals and controlling the steering actuators.
+5. The Arduino mega micro-controller processing the related signals and controlling the steering actuators.

 ## Steering plates